Outdoor Labyrinth

 Community Labyrinth Walks

 No registration is necessary.
 Guests and the public are always welcome.
-There is no charge for this event, but love offerings are always welcome.
-Weather permitting, there will be refreshments by the fire pit after your walk.
-An indoor labyrinth will be available.
+There is no charge for these events, but love offerings will be gratefully accepted.

 Our Labyrinth